Here is a simple interview file that says “Hello, world!” to the user.

 Now, on the docassemble menu (of this server or another server), you can go to Package Management and install the package by specifying a “Package on PyPI.”

-Once your server allows GitHub integration, you can go to “Profile” on the menu and click the link for “GitHub integration.”
+Once your server allows GitHub integration, you can go to “Profile” on the menu, open “Other settings,” and click the link for “GitHub integration.”
 Follow the instructions to connect your GitHub account with your docassemble account.

 Once you have connected your GitHub account with your